 Why you’d visit:

-How to get there:
+How to train there:

-If you are staying in Baku, it is very easy to get to Sumgayit via train.
-In the morning and evening there are trains that run approximately every 20-35 minutes with Sumgayit as its final destination.
-The ride, about 35 min, costs approximately $1 USD each way and tickets can be swiftly purchased by card at the handful of ticket machines. *Remember to keep your ticket with you, as you will need it to exit the station once you’ve reached your final destination!* This Baku <—> Sumgayit train is a super nice and double-decker train that is very comfortable and clean.
+If you are staying in Baku, it is very easy to get to Sumqayit via train.
+In the morning and evening there are trains that run approximately every 20-35 minutes with Sumqayit as its final destination.
+The ride, 38 minutes, costs approximately $1 USD each way ($2.20 for business class- we recommend it!)
+Tickets can be purchased at kiosks at the train station- right before the gates.
+Currently the machines allow you to refill your card if you take the train on an ongoing basis, or you can buy single tickets.